karalowry/Lowry-Portfolio/CustomGoogleMap.md

 | Water |	Geometry |	Color: Teal #34B1BF |
 | Water |	Text fill |	Color: Dark Blue #2D2059 |

 In order to create this custom Google map, I used Google's Map Syling Wizard.
 I started with the template "Night" because it was a similar theme to what I wanted to create.
 From there, I made the above color changes using the color palettes that were generated.
 I checked the map at different zoom extents to make sure that the colors work at various views.
+I wanted the map main colors to be the same purples as the main theme of NARAL.
+I then used to accent colors of yellow, pink, and blue for the accent features such as the labels, water, and roads.